lawrenceevalyn/MASTERS-ESSAY/research-log.md

+## 7 August 2014

+Just a note on how I'm sourcing books now-- I copy-paste the title from my spreadsheet into UVic's search system, and into a books.google.com search that only shows 'full view' results.
+I download the NCCO OCR (if it exists) and any PDF versions UVic provides that look like they're better scans than the Corvey microfilm.
+I make a note of all google editions, in case I want to rip them later.
+It goes pretty quickly!

+So far it looks like accessibility skews firmly in favour of novels, and away from weird-man chapbooks.

 ## 4 August 2014

 Realizing that google OCR is much, much better than NCCO, probably due to quality of PDFs?
 Definitely thinking that re-OCR-ing from pdfs is going to be my best bet.
 Not sure about copyright status of google books?
 Have to research whether I can extract PDFs (or, please, heaven, please!) txt files *without* breaking DRM.